JeffersonLab/remoll/README.md

  This will cause problems; please hide them or dlopen() them after the call to TROOT::InitInterpreter()!
 ```
-This is a known issue 40, https://github.com/JeffersonLab/remoll/issues/40.
+This is a [known issue](https://github.com/JeffersonLab/remoll/issues/40).
 A
 workaround is to run remoll with OpenGL disabled:
 ```
 LIBGL_ALWAYS_INDIRECT=1 build/remoll